Changers/Sample-iOS-SDK/README.md

 ## 6. Distribute your app to the AppStore

 The framework is built to run on both Simulator and Physical device.
 While you sending your application to the App Store you will face "Operation Error: Unsupported architectures" error.
 You have to remove the unused architectures from the Changers framework before sending to the App Store.
 For this select the Project, Choose Target → Project Name → Select Build Phases → Press “+” → New Run Script Phase.
+The script needs to be added *after* the embed framework.

 ```
 echo "Target architectures: $ARCHS"